-- 8.1 The courses to be sailed, including the order in which the marks are to be passed and the side on which each mark is to be left, are as set out in the Special Course Card in Annex C. The number of beats to be sailed will be displayed on a board on the race committee signal vessel from no later than the warning signal until at least the starting signal for each start. - 8.2 No later than the warning signal, the race committee signal vessel may display the approximate compass bearing of the first leg. - 8.3 When one of two gate marks is missing the remaining mark shall be left to port.
+8.1 The courses to be sailed, including the order in which the marks are to be passed and the side on which each mark is to be left, are as set out inCourse Card "A" of the ITCA Course Cards v1 for the 5.3 and 6.4 classes, and Course Card "B" for the 4.2 class.
+The 6.4 class will sail the same course as the 5.3 flights that they start with (the first start).
+The number of beats to be sailed will be displayed on a board on the race committee signal vessel from no later than the warning signal until at least the starting signal for each start.

+- 8.2 No later than the warning signal, the race committee signal vessel may display the approximate compass bearing of the first leg. - 8.3 When one of two gate marks is missing the remaining mark shall be left to port.